Using a Mouse Trap: A Guide for First-Time Users

 You use the wrong trap

-There are various kinds of mouse traps for different types of mice.
+There are various kinds of mouse traps, like humane traps for different types of mice.
 A certain trap can be effective for small and active mice but not with big and fierce ones.
 Try to find the right type of mouse trap for specific situations.

 Your pests aren’t mice